dragomano/Light-Portal/docs/src/ar/getting-started/updating.md

 # التحديث

-إذا لم تكن هناك ملاحظات في سجل التغييرات لأحدث إصدار، يكفي استخراج الدلائل `Themes` و `Sources` من أرشيف التعديل إلى جذر منتداك، فوق الموجودة بالفعل، وسيكون التحديث صحيحًا. ولكن من الأفضل إلغاء تثبيت الإصدار الحالي قبل تثبيت الإصدار الجديد.
+If the changelog contains no specific update instructions for the latest version, you can update by extracting the `Themes` and `Sources` directories to your forum root, overwriting existing files.

+However, for a clean installation, we recommend uninstalling the current version first.

 :::info ملاحظة

-If the new version can be installed without removing the previous one, you'll see the "Upgrade" button instead of the "Install" button:
+If the new version can be installed without removing the previous one, the "Upgrade" button will appear instead of the "Install" button:

 ![Updating](upgrade.png)